 NIH - NIH requires that all trainees, fellows, participants, and scholars receiving support through any NIHtraining, career development award (individual or institutional), research education grant, and dissertation research grant must receive instruction in responsible conduct of research.
-This policy will take effect with all new and renewal applications submitted on or after January 25, 2010, and for all continuation (Type 5) applications with deadlines on or after January 1, 2011.

 RCR is comprised of 9 topic areas: